 If you’re running ads to an affiliate sales page (or any landing page), you’d want an EPC higher than your cost-per-click.

 Your profit equals your EPC minus ad spend.
-You should adjust your marketing strategy when you pay more money per ad click than what you’re earning per click.
+You should adjust your affiliate marketing strategy when you pay more

 Beware of External EPC Factors